danrot/script-template/script.md

 # Heading 1

 Some text below heading 1.
+This file will be converted using Pandoc[@pandoc2021] and referencing bibliography using BibText[@bibtex2021].
+Books[@vernon2013] can also be referenced.

 ![A sample caption](diagrams/test.dot.svg){#fig:test}